nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### Open a contact's link: `open [index] /index [link index]`

-Open a contact's link.
-This creates a new tab in your default browser window, directed towards the webpage.
+You can use the `open` command to open a contact's link.
+This opens the webpage in your default web browser.

 Format: `open [index] /index [link index]`